opennextjs/opennextjs-aws/README.md

 #### CloudFront distribution

-Create a CloudFront distribution, and dispatch requests to their cooresponding handlers (behaviors).
+Create a CloudFront distribution, and dispatch requests to their corresponding handlers (behaviors).
 The following behaviors are configured:

 | Behavior          | Requests            | Origin                                                                                                                                | Allowed Headers                                                                                                                                                                                                               |
 | ----------------- | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |